Pahukata Namghar

-Pahukata-Namghar is situated in the middle of Uttar-Pahukata village, situated in the district of Sonitpur, Assam.
+Pahukata-Namghar is a temple situated in the middle of Uttar-Pahukata village, in the district of Sonitpur, Assam.
 The postal code of the place is 784178.

-The Namghar is surrounded by the Mornoi River on its north and the main road on its South.
+The namghar is surrounded by the Mornoi River on its north and the main road on its South.
 The Namghar has its Manikut in its eastern side.

 History

-The Pahukata Namghar was established long back in the year 1936.
+The Pahukata Namghar was established in the year 1936.
 The location of the then Namghar was near to the Uttar-Pahukata Lower Primary School(Uttar-Pahukata Prarthamik Vidyalaya), which was relocated to the present location in 1956 under the aegis of three village viz.
 Uttar-Pahukata, Dakshin Pahukata and Tihulabari.

 Specialty of Pahukata-Namghar

-The Namghar is famous because all the people of Uttar-Pahukata meet in this place for all kind of gathering or social activities.
-The specialty of the Namghar is its Barshik-Sheva(the Annual-Festival), which is linked to the weather of the area.
-No matter what is the date or time of the Namghar's Barshik-Sheva, the place has been blessed by rain each and every time during the Prasad distribution since its establishment.
+The people of Uttar-Pahukata meet in this place for all kind of gathering or social activities.
+The specialty of the Namghar is its Barshik-Sheva (the Annual-Festival), which is linked to the weather of the area.
+No matter what is the date or time of the Namghar's Barshik-Sheva, the place has received rain each and every time during the Prasad distribution since its establishment.